Shopware Costs

 Maintenance and updates

-After go-live, there are core updates, plugin updates, security measures, monitoring and bug fixing.
+After go-live, core updates, plugin updates, security measures, monitoring and bug fixing are ongoing tasks.

 Typical ranges:

-- depending on SLA and shop complexity: up to €8,000 per year or more
+- Depending on SLA and shop complexity: up to €8,000 annually or more

 Ongoing development

-Many shops continue to evolve after launch.
-New features, process changes and optimizations should therefore be factored in from the start.
+Many shops are continuously expanded after launch.
+New features, process adjustments and optimizations should be considered from the beginning.

 Typical ranges: